mike-engel/passablewords-rs/README.md

 # passablewords

+---

+# DEPRECATED

+I'm not planning on maintaining this any longer.
+Please just use [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) instead.

+---

 `passablewords` is a password validation library which checks a password against a million of the most common as well as it's ability to be cracked.